 Libertarians embrace the concept that all people are born with certain inherent rights.
 We reject the idea that a natural right can ever impose an obligation upon others to fulfill that “right.”
 We condemn collectivism such as racism or sexism as irrational and repugnant.
-Government should neither deny nor abridge a human right based upon sex, wealth, ethnicity, creed, age, national origin, personal habits, political preference or sexual orientation.
+Government should neither deny nor abridge any human right.
 Members of private organizations retain their rights to set whatever standards of association they deem appropriate, and individuals are free to respond with ostracism, boycotts and other free-market solutions.

 Should governments exist, we support election systems that are more representative of the electorate at the federal, state and local levels.
 As private voluntary groups, political parties should be free to establish their own rules for nomination procedures, primaries and conventions.
 We call for an end to any tax-financed subsidies to candidates or parties and the repeal of all laws which restrict voluntary financing of election campaigns.
 We oppose laws that effectively exclude alternative candidates and parties, deny ballot access, gerrymander districts, or deny the voters their right to consider all legitimate alternatives.
 We advocate initiative, referendum, recall and repeal when used as popular checks on government.